drown-lab/lab-website/_people/sara-elshaboury.md

 linkedin: https://www.linkedin.com/in/sarasedky

 ---
 Sara joined the Purdue's interdisciplinary life sciences graduate program ([PULSe](https://www.purdue.edu/gradschool/pulse/)) in Fall 2022.
+Sara graduated with a Master's degree in Chemistry in August 2024.